The Ethics of Diet: Appendix

-Reception and legacy
+Reception and influence

-The Ethics of Diet has been recognised as an important contribution to the growth of the Victorian vegetarian movement.
-It influenced several leading figures in the movement, including Henry S. Salt, Leo Tolstoy, Mohandas Gandhi, and the Tolstoyan writer Jaime de Magalhães Lima.
+The Ethics of Diet has been described as a contribution to the growth of the vegetarian movement in late Victorian England.
+Beyond that, the book also influenced individuals such as Henry S. Salt, Leo Tolstoy, Mohandas Gandhi, and the Tolstoyan writer Jaime de Magalhães Lima.

-Gandhi later recalled the book's influence in his autobiography:
+Gandhi later noted the book in his autobiography, The Story of My Experiments With Truth:

 My faith in vegetarianism grew on me from day to day.
 Salt's book Plea for Vegetarianism whetted my appetite for dietetic studies.
 I went in for all books available on vegetarianism and read them.
 One of these, Howard Williams' The Ethics of Diet, was a 'biographical history of the literature of humane dietetics from the earliest period to the present day'.

-Tolstoy regarded the book highly, writing:

-The precise reason why abstinence from animal food will be the first act of fasting and of a moral life is admirably explained in the book, The Ethics of Diet; and not by one man only, but by all mankind in the persons of its best representatives during all the conscious life of humanity.
+Tolstoy wrote favourably of the book in Essays and Letters.
+He wrote that the reason for abstinence from animal food as the first act of fasting and moral life was "admirably explained" in The Ethics of Diet.

-Salt praised the book as "by far the most scholarly and exhaustive" of recent works on animal rights in his 1892 Animals' Rights: Considered in Relation to Social Progress.
-Lima also drew heavily on Williams' work in his 1912 lecture O Vegetarismo e a Moralidade das Raças ("Vegetarianism and the Morality of the Races").
+Salt praised the book in Animals' Rights: Considered in Relation to Social Progress as "by far the most scholarly and exhaustive" of recent works on animal rights.
+Lima drew on Williams' work in his 1912 lecture O Vegetarismo e a Moralidade das Raças ("Vegetarianism and the Morality of the Races").

 Publication history

 The Ethics of Diet was first published in serial form between 1878 and 1883 in The Dietetic Reformer and Vegetarian Messenger, the monthly journal of the Vegetarian Society.
 It was first issued in book form in 1883 by F. Pitman in London and John Heywood in Manchester.

-A revised and enlarged edition appeared in 1896 under the new title, The Ethics of Diet: A Biographical History of the Literature of Human Dietetics, From the Earliest Period to the Present Day.
-This edition included additional chapters on figures such as Asoka, Oliver Goldsmith, Henry David Thoreau, Richard Wagner, and Anna Kingsford.
+A revised and enlarged edition appeared in 1896 under the title The Ethics of Diet: A Biographical History of the Literature of Human Dietetics, From the Earliest Period to the Present Day.
+This edition included additional chapters on figures such as Ashoka, Oliver Goldsmith, Henry David Thoreau, Richard Wagner, and Anna Kingsford.
 In 1907, Albert Broadbent published an abridged version.

-Translations of the book were also published.
-A Russian edition appeared in 1892, featuring a foreword by Leo Tolstoy titled "The First Step".
+Translations were also published.
+A Russian edition appeared in 1892, with a foreword by Leo Tolstoy titled "The First Step".
 A Swedish translation by Victor Pfeiff was published in Stockholm in 1900.

-Over time, the book became a rarity, available only in select libraries.
-In 2003, the University of Illinois Press published a new edition, edited by feminist and animal rights author Carol J. Adams.
+Over time, the book became difficult to obtain and was held by only a small number of libraries, according to the University of Illinois Press.
+In 2003, the University of Illinois Press published a new edition edited by Carol J. Adams.
 In her introduction, Adams wrote that Williams' work "reinstates vegetarianism as an ethical imperative within history by giving it a history".